 Due to the time lapse between exposure and the onset of symptoms following a bioterrorist attack, such attacks are difficult to determine and control.
 With the rapid transit network in the U.S., people could be exposed in one area and then return home before developing symptoms, potentially exposing hundreds of other people.
 The following references provide ways to prepare for responding to a bioterrorist attack, including state and federal disease surveillance and epidemiology, stockpiling vaccine for emergency use, mass vaccination of first responders, and training for medical personnel.

 Biological Warfare: A Nation at Risk - A Time to Act (PDF).
-National Defense University, Institute for National Strategic Studies No. 58, (1996, January).
+National Defense University, Institute for National Strategic Studies No. 58, (January 1996).
 Provides insights on the prospect of biological warfare.
-Examines the issue from the perspective of US enemies.
+Examines the issue from the perspective of U.S. enemies.
 Suggests what preparation needs to be done in the future in defense against bioterrorism.